DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 Speaking of heat, let’s talk about temperature.
 More specifically, the La Specialista Arte’s Active Temperature Control.
 By choosing one of three temperature settings, you can adjust how hot the water is during the extraction process.

 Three temperature settings aren’t enough to give you total control over the brewing process, but it’s a start.
 If nothing else, you can count on the machine to maintain a stable temperature.
-Stable temperatures mean better extraction, and better extraction means better espresso shots.
+Again, stable temperature means a better extraction, and better extraction means better espresso shots.
 Let’s call that a win-win situation!

 Cup Height